decomplexity/SendOauth2/README.md

 **7. SendOauth2D INSTANTIATION:**
-The code you use to instantiate SendOauth2D **MUST** have the same URI as the redirect URI you specify to Microsoft AAD or Google console.cloud.
-SendOauth2D-invoke.php is one such file, but remember that SendOauth2D-invoke must be moved from the vendor/decomplexity/sendoauth2/src folder (where it was originally installed by Composer) to the parent of the /vendor folder.
+The code you use to instantiate SendOauth2D **MUST** have **EXACTLY** the same URI as the redirect URI you specify to Microsoft AAD or Google console.cloud.
+SendOauth2D-invoke.php is one such file, but remember that SendOauth2D-invoke must be sited in the parent of the /vendor folder.

 So the redirect URI looks something like: